javierdalma8588/Life_Systems/README.md

 LifesControl.cs: and finally this Script handles the function to give the player 1 life or a certain amount of lifes, loose a life, give unlimitad lifes for a certain amount of time, get an extra life slot.
 And allows the player to play if he has at least 1 life.

-The code has coments to understand every function
+More comments about the code and how it works are on every .cs file.